-- Shake out the excess paint thinner and place the roller back on the roller tube.
+- Shake out the excess paint thinner and place the roller back on the roller frame.

-- Spin the roller on the tube until the roller fibers are only barely damp.
+- Spin the roller on the frame until the roller fibers are only barely damp.

 Since paint thinner may fly off of the roller during this process, using goggles during this step is a good idea.